Ochre Color Interior Design

 Teal#008080100,0,42,250,124,128

-The ochre color hues and tones are varied and are golden brownish colors which can range from light to dark.
+The ochre color hues and tones are varied and are golden brownish colors that can range from light to dark.
 The ochre color works very well with other rich colors of the earth, such as burgundy and kingfisher daisy, and is most complimentary when paired with shades of blue, such as navy, and dark silver gray.
-Because of the earthy tone, the ochre color palette matches up perfectly with terra-cotta colors such as saddle brown or el Salva, making it the most versatile color to use in a home or a garden.

 ShadeHex CodeCMYK Color Code (%)RGB Color CodeColor